This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

 Under Payments profile, click United States tax info.

-Add or update your Form W-9 tax information, then click Submit.
+Add or update your appropriate tax form, then click Submit.
 Your tax information is sent to the Internal Revenue Service (IRS) for verification.

 Viewing your payments